MihaiValentin/setDragImage-IE/README.md

 ##Why should you use it?

 Generally the missing support for a drag image does not cause issues.
-However, there are cases when you want to give real feedback to the user related to what he is actually dragging.
-Let's say that if he drags one item, you should show an icon of a file, and when he drags multiple items you should show an icon of multiple files (and eventually a number).
+However, there are cases when you want to give real feedback to the user related to what they are actually dragging.
+Let's say that if they drag one item, you should show an icon of a file, and when they drags multiple items you should show an icon of multiple files (and eventually a number).
 As Internet Explorer just shows as the drag element the element that is currently being dragged, the visual feedback can be confusing.

 ##Demo